Mass, Staticity, and a Riemannian Penrose Inequality for Weighted Manifolds: Introduction

-Then if $R_f\ge 0$, $\m_f(g)\ge 0$ with equality if and only if $(M^n,g)$ is isometric to Euclidean space and $f\equiv0$. \end{thm} The reader is directed to definition \ref{def-AF} for the assumed decay rates for asymptotically flat weighted manifolds.
+\begin{Theorem}[Baldauf--Ozuch \cite{BaldaufOzuch22}, Chu--Zhu \cite{ChuZhu24}] Let $(M^n,g,{\rm e}^{-f}{\rm d}V_g)$ be an asymptotically flat weighted manifold with $R_f\in L^1(M)$.
+Assume either $3\le n\le 7$ or $M$ is spin.
+Then if $R_f\ge 0$, $\mathfrak{m}_f(g)\ge 0$ with equality if and only if $(M^n,g)$ is isometric to Euclidean space and $f\equiv0$. \end{Theorem} The reader is directed to Definition~\ref{def-AF} for the assumed decay rates for asymptotically flat weighted manifolds.

 Somewhat surprisingly, Law, Lopez, and Santiago \cite{LawLopezSantiago24} showed that after a particular conformal transformation, the weighted positive mass theorem reduces precisely to the usual (unweighted) positive mass theorem, which can then be applied directly.
-In fact, the result they obtain is actually stronger than the previously established more technical proofs. \begin{thm}[Law--Lopez--Santiago \cite{LawLopezSantiago24}] Let $(M^n,g,e^{-f}dV_g)$ be an asymptotically flat weighted manifold with $f=o_2(|x|^{-(n-2)/2})$ and $R_f\in L^1(M)$.
+In fact, the result they obtain is actually stronger than the previously established more technical proofs. \begin{Theorem}[Law--Lopez--Santiago \cite{LawLopezSantiago24}] Let $(M^n,g,{\rm e}^{-f}{\rm d}V_g)$ be an asymptotically flat weight\-ed manifold with $f=o_2\bigl(|x|^{-(n-2)/2}\bigr)$ and $R_f\in L^1(M)$.
 Set

 Then the scalar curvature of $\widetilde g$, $\widetilde R$ is given by

 and